ItsJustSomeDude/SwMini/app/src/main/cpp/lua/README.md

 Needed on:
 lua.h
 lauxlib.h
-lualib.h - ONLY on the libs bundled in libswordigo.
+lualib.h - ONLY on the libs bundled in vanilla.

 Find to select all the pointer definitions from header files.
 Use ... -> Select All Occurrences,